Multiple Choice Quiz on Bacterial Cell wall

 Gram negative and Gram positive cell wall

-1. Bacterial cell wall is composed of cellulose
+1. Bacterial cell wall is composed of

 lipid